kandpaladiti/DSA-in-Java/README.md

 ### **Today's Progress**

-**_Ques 1: Scratch Implementation on linked List (add and remove elements from first and last of the linked list, printing linked list and getting size of linked list.)_**
+**_Ques 1: Scratch Implementation of linked List (add and remove elements from first and last of the linked list, printing linked list and getting size of linked list.)_**

 ```
 package aditi;